Male pedestrian fatally struck in Vaughan hit and run, police say | CBC News

 Male pedestrian fatally struck in Vaughan hit and run, police say

-Police spokesperson Andy Pattenden said the victim was pronounced dead at the scene.
+Police spokesperson Andy Pattenden said the victim was pronounced dead at the scene, and that the suspect vehicle is a white transport truck that left the scene.

 New Huntington Road is closed from Highway 7 to Conair Parkway.
 So is Zenway Boulevard from Huntington Road to New Enterprise Way.